Organic fiducial inference: An example with continuous data and little pre-data knowledge

-Since the joint fiducial distribution function of $\mu$ and $\sigma^2$ is fully defined by two distribution functions, namely $F(\mu\,|\,\sigma^2,x)$ and $F(\sigma^2\,|\,\mu,x)$, that, under the assumptions that have been made about the reference set $R$ and the resolution $\lambda$, can both be argued as being externally very strong, then under the same assumptions, it can be argued that this joint distribution function should also be regarded as being externally very strong.
-In loose terms, this means that the joint distribution of $\mu$ and $\sigma^2$ in question should be regarded as being close in nature to the kind of probability distribution that would be placed over the outcomes of the physical experiment on which the reference set $R$ is based.
-By generalising the same line of reasoning (see Bowater~2018a for clarification), similar conclusions can be reached about the relative external strengths of the joint fiducial distribution functions $F(\theta_1, \theta_2, \ldots, \theta_k\,|\,x)$ that can be derived for other problems that satisfy the criteria of the cases that have been considered in the present section, e.g.\ the problems discussed in Bowater~(2018a).
+Since the joint fiducial distribution function of $\mu$ and $\sigma^2$ is fully defined by two distribution functions, namely $F(\mu\,|\,\sigma^2,x)$ and $F(\sigma^2\,|\,\mu,x)$, that, under the assumptions that were just made about the reference set $R$ and the range of the resolution $\lambda$, can both be argued as being externally very strong, then under the same assumptions, it can be argued that this joint distribution function should also be regarded as being externally very strong.
+In loose terms, this means that probabilities obtained by integrating over the joint density function of $\mu$ and $\sigma^2$ to which this latter distribution function corresponds should be considered as being close in nature to probabilities having the same numerical value that are obtained by integrating or summing over the kind of probability density or mass function that is usually placed over all the possible outcomes of a well-understood physical experiment.
+These latter probabilities are, of course, often referred to as physical probabilities.
+As detailed in Bowater~(2018a), a similar line of reasoning can often be used to reach the same type of conclusion about the relative external strengths of joint fiducial distribution functions $F(\theta\,|\,x)$ that can be derived for other problems of inference by applying the special case of the theory of organic fiducial inference that was outlined in this earlier paper, i.e.\ subjective fiducial inference.